ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 Name resolution can ignore the ``unlifted`` keyword.

-Similar to -XUnliftedNewtypes, the return kind of a data type declaration's kind signature (which may be given explicitly by the user or be inferred) is ``TYPE 'UnliftedRep`` when there was a leading ``unlifted`` keyword.
+Similar to ``-XUnliftedNewtypes``, the return kind of a data type declaration's kind signature (which may be given explicitly by the user or be inferred) is ``TYPE 'UnliftedRep`` when there was a leading ``unlifted`` keyword.